Mestanolone: Pharmacodynamics

 Mestanolone is an AAS, with both androgenic and anabolic effects.
 It is very similar in its effects to androstanolone (dihydrotestosterone; DHT), and can be thought of as an orally active version of this AAS.
 Due to inactivation by 3α-hydroxysteroid dehydrogenase (3α-HSD) in skeletal muscle, mestanolone is described as a very poor anabolic agent, similarly to androstanolone and mesterolone.
 As mestanolone is 5α-reduced, it cannot be aromatized and hence has no propensity for estrogenic side effects such as gynecomastia.
 The drug also has no progestogenic activity.
 Like other 17α-alkylated AAS, mestanolone is hepatotoxic.

 Pharmacokinetics

 Due to its C17α methyl group, unlike androstanolone, mestanolone is orally active.

 Chemistry

 Mestanolone, also known as 17α-methyl-4,5α-dihydrotestosterone (17α-methyl-DHT) or as 17α-methyl-5α-androstan-17β-ol-3-one, is a synthetic androstane steroid and a 17α-alkylated derivative of dihydrotestosterone (DHT).
 It differs from DHT only by the presence of the methyl group at the C17α position.
 Close synthetic relatives of mestanolone include oxandrolone (2-oxa-17α-methyl-DHT), oxymetholone (2-hydroxymethylene-17α-methyl-DHT), and stanozolol (a derivative of 17α-methyl-DHT (mestanolone) with a pyrazole ring fused to the A ring).

+Synthesis

+The chemical synthesis of mestanolone was reported: Although the Lednicer book method uses DHEA as the starting material, androstenedione is cheaper and more readily available.

+The reaction of Androstenedione [63-05-8] (1) with triethyl orthoformate convers the enone into the corresponding enol ether, 3-Ethoxyandrosta-3,5-dien-17-one [972-46-3] (2).
+Grignard addition of methyl magnesium halide gives (3).
+Catalytic hydrogenation reduces the C5=C6 olefin giving (4).
+Hydrolysis of the product in aqueous acid completed the synthesis of mestanolone (5).